UniMath/agda-unimath/src/species/cauchy-composition-species-of-types-in-subuniverses.lagda.md

-# Cauchy composition of species of subuniverse
+# Cauchy composition of species of types in a subuniverse

 ```agda
 module species.cauchy-composition-species-of-types-in-subuniverses where